p4-mapreduce

 Mocking

-This tutorial explains the Python unittest.mock module by walking through a project 4 test case.
+This tutorial explains Python mocking by walking through a Project 4 test case.
 By the end of this tutorial, you should be able to step through a test case that uses mocking and understand how it provides input to your code.

 A mock object replaces part of your program for testing.
 For example, your MapReduce framework has a Manager and a Worker that communicate over the network.
 With mocking, we can independently test a Worker implementation by mocking the responses from the Manager.